Skip to main content

 • Setup network infrastructure, including firewalls, load balancers, routers, and switches

 This data disaster recovery process will sum up spiraling costs and unmanageable resources, leaving the data center as just a data backup and nothing more.
-With the dawn of cloud computing, cloud disaster recovery has become another effortless task that can be handled in a couple of hours or minutes.
+With the dawn of disaster recovery in cloud computing, cloud disaster recovery has become another effortless task that can be handled in a couple of hours or minutes.

 What is Cloud Disaster Recovery?